soton-pls/expo-esolang/instructions.md

 However, this language is an esoteric programming language, meaning that its syntax isn't the most conventional or easiest to use.
 Our language is inspired by "Brainfuck", in that it has a very small instruction set where the user controls a pointer that can interact with the Towers of Hanoi!
+We have also added an extra "scratch" register for storing blocks not in use.

 ## Language Syntax